rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 ## Exercise 2

-The first critical step that you need to complete before going on to the other exercises in this network Lab will be to create a special virtual network interface known as a MACVTAP device.
+The first critical step you need to complete before going on to the other exercises in this network lab will be creating a special virtual network interface known as a MACVTAP device.

-MACVTAP devices are virtual devices that combine the properties of a software only interface known as a TAP device as well as the properties of the MACVLAN driver.
+MACVTAP devices are virtual devices that combine the properties of a softwarei-only interface known as a TAP device as well as the properties of the MACVLAN driver.

-Creating and working with these MACVTAP devices will allow you to safely test, change, and configure various network configuration related tasks.
+Creating and working with these MACVTAP devices will allow you to safely test, change, and configure various network configuration-related tasks.
 These virtual network interfaces will be used in various exercises without disrupting the existing network configuration.

 !!!
 TIP

-    TAP devices provide a software-only interface that can be easily accessed by user space applications.
+    TAP devices provide a software-only interface that user-space applications can easily access.
 TAP devices send and receive raw Ethernet frames.
     MACVLAN is used for creating virtual network interfaces that attach to physical network interfaces.
-    The MACVTAP devices have their own unique MAC address that is distinct from the MAC address of the underlying physical network card that they are associated with.
+    The MACVTAP devices have their own unique MAC address distinct from the MAC address of the underlying physical network card they are associated with.

 ### Create MACVTAP Interfaces